 To further analyze association rules in our model, we have two action links defined to navigate to Recommendations for Antecedent and Recommendations for Consequent canvases.

-Sankey chart presents these recommendations really well.
-You can now see by darkness and width of the lines, which other products can be recommended for initially selected product.
-We can see that there is another product which has higher RULE_LIFT than the one we observed initially.
+Sankey's chart presents these recommendations really well.
+You can now see by the darkness and width of the lines, which other products can be recommended for the initially selected product.
+We can see that there is another product that has a higher RULE_LIFT than the one we observed initially.
 This can happen as we initiated our analysis by looking at ITEMSET_SUPPORT.